-All businesses and organizations, including homeowner associations, are required file 1099 Forms, including Form 1099-MISC, when they make certain payments to others.
+All businesses and organizations, including homeowner associations, are required to file 1099 Forms, including Form 1099-NEC and 1099-MISC, when they make certain payments.
 The legal structure of your HOA (or condo association) does not matter.
-If it makes any payments that require filing Form 1099-MISC, it must do so or face a stinging array of possible penalties.
+If it makes any payments that require filing these information returns, it must do so or face a stinging array of penalties.

-Rents include amounts paid for office space or other space, including land, rented for HOA use.
-If, however, you are paying the rent to a professional property manager, such as a real estate agent, you do not need to send them a 1099-MISC.
+Rent includes amounts paid for office space or other space, including land, rented for HOA use.
+If, however, you are paying a professional property manager or real estate agent, Form 1099-MISC is not required.

 The rental of machinery or equipment rented for HOA use can also require Form 1099-MISC.
 Examples include rented pressure washers, office or lawn equipment, and rent paid to businesses or individuals for items used at a community event.

-1099-MISC Complexities: As with most IRS reporting issues, Form 1099-MISC reporting rules are full of complexities that make compliance difficult without proper training.
-For example, your HOA is not required to send 1099-MISC to most businesses taxed as for-profit corporations.
-Also, if your HOA makes payments through the third party such as an outside management company, the management company, not your HOA, may be responsible for filing Form 1099-MISC.
+Reporting Complexities: As with most IRS reporting, Form 1099-NEC and 1099-MISC reporting is full of complexities that can make compliance difficult.
+For example, with some exceptions, HOAs are not required to send 1099-NEC or MISC to businesses taxed as corporations.
+Also, when HOAs make payments through a third party, such as an outside management company, the management company is often responsible for filing Form 1099-MISC.

-Other complications include special rules for payments made by credit card, rental payments for equipment that include an operator, and payments for services that include the purchase of physical goods.
+There are also special rules for payments made by credit card, equipment rentals that include an operator, and fees for services related to the purchase of physical goods.

-Inexpensive 1099-MISC Training: Overnight Accountant created Form 1099-MISC Basics Course to help HOAs and businesses avoid penalties related to Form 1099-MISC and backup-withholding.
-This course will help you understand the most common payments that require Form 1099-MISC.
-It also provides step-by-step instruction on how to complete and file Form 1099-MISC and guidance on how to avoid backup withholding and other penalties.
+Form 1099 Training: Overnight Accountant created Form 1099-NEC & 1099-MISC Training Course to help HOAs and businesses avoid penalties related to 1099 compliance and backup-withholding.
+It covers the most common payments that require Form 1099 NEC and 1099-MISC.
+It also provides step-by-step instructions for completing each form and submitting them to the IRS.

 All courses and articles are for informational purposes only and do not constitute tax advice.
 Taxes are complicated - do not act on course information without consulting a professional.
 Always refer to treasury regulation before making any tax decision.
 Read the full disclaimer.